yogabbagabb/Chess/README.md

 # fa18-cs242-assignment1

+You can play chess using this GUI.

-Please run the GUI from BoardController.java.
+Please run the GUI from BoardController.java, which is located here:

+`src/main/java/ui/BoardController.java`